Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script replaces A to Z with z to e
 Script removes letters c and C from inputs
 Script that reverses its inputs
+Script that shows all users and home dir sorted by user